The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide

 2 – Qualifying for the Foreign Earned Income Exclusion

 To claim the Foreign Earned Income Exclusion, expats must demonstrate that their tax home is abroad by meeting one of two IRS definitions.
 It’s important for expats to clearly understand these IRS definitions of a tax home being abroad, as a small error can mean the difference between qualifying or not, and therefore whether they face a US tax bill or not.

 The Physical Presence Test is useful for expats who are moving between countries (such as Digital Nomads) or who can’t demonstrate permanent residence in any one foreign country.
-It does require expats to limit and count the days they spend in the US though, to ensure they spend at least 330 full 24 hours periods abroad.
-The Bona Fide Residence Test on the other hand is useful for expats who can demonstrate that their tax home is in another country and don’t want limits placed on the amount of days they spend in the US each year.
+It does require expats to limit and count the days they spend in the US though, to ensure they spend at least 330 full 24-hour periods abroad.
+The Bona Fide Residence Test, on the other hand, is useful for expats who can demonstrate that their tax home is in another country and don’t want limits placed on the amount of days they spend in the US each year.

 3 – Types of income